Part 1: Off to… not Mexico

-After our wedding, we headed to a hotel near the airport.
-Our flight was the next morning.
-The weather was getting crazy, and we were already nervous that it would get canceled.
-Thankfully, our flight was still ready for liftoff… but unfortunately, we weren’t!
+After our wedding, we were heading to a hotel near the airport.
+The weather was getting crazy, so we were nervous that our flight the next morning would get canceled.
+Thankfully, our flight to Mexico was ready for liftoff.
+But unfortunately, we weren’t!

-We had our I.D.’s, passports, suitcases… but not Ruvim’s residential/green card.
-He’s still a Russian citizen, so traveling outside the country requires one so the U.S. can let you back in.
-We searched for it, called our family to look around the house and our things.
-We even rescheduled to a later flight in hopes the card would turn up!
+We had our I.D.’s, passports, and suitcases.
+But not Ruvim’s residential card.
+Since he’s not an American citizen, traveling outside the country requires one so the U.S. can let you back in.
+We searched for it, called our family to look around the house, and even rescheduled the flight to the next day in hopes the card would turn up!

 We went back to my parents’ house, where most of our friends and family were, and continued looking for it.
 That night, we came to terms that it definitely got lost and we wouldn’t be going to Mexico.
-We tried not to get upset over it, but we coped and comforted each other that it was God’s plan for this to happen.
+We tried not to get too upset over it and comforted each other that it was God’s plan for this to happen.
 We held fast to the verse that we printed on our invitation cards (Ephesians 3:20) and believed that God would do more than we could ask or think.

 Staying back for another day gave us time with our relatives and friends.
-It was nice to spend some extra time with them, and eat all the leftover food, too!
+It was nice to be with them, and eat all the leftover food, too!
 But, like any other newly wedded couple, we wanted some time away.
 So, we brainstormed for a Plan B.

-The funny and sweet thing about that is long before we secured our Mexico trip, I was chatting with some friends and said a mountain getaway would be ideal for a honeymoon.
+Long before we secured our Mexico trip, I remembered saying that a mountain getaway would be ideal for a honeymoon.
 Sure enough, these words came to pass, and we saw how God was doing exceedingly abundantly above all that we could ask or think!

 We took October completely off from work to do all that we did.
 It was a well-planned month, with just enough time for us to move into our new apartment when we returned from Alaska.

-Coming back from a month-long vacation, we dived straight into meshing our lifestyles together and figuring out our daily routines.
-It felt like a fresh start, and we learned so much about ourselves (which is a constant thing in marriage).
-There were a lot of things I had to learn and overcome that I didn’t think were issues before, but I guess that’s part of the adventure!
+Coming back from a month-long vacation, we dived into meshing our lifestyles together and figuring out our daily routines.
+It felt like a fresh start, like we were ready for anything!
+Read more about our honeymoon aftermath here or subscribe to get updates!